venamax/dataincubator/mr/README.md

 well your algorithm scales!
 The data is also located on [s3](s3://thedataincubator-course/mrdata/english/).

+**Note**
+Because of the size of the dataset, this job may take several hours to complete.
+It's advisable to run it overnight once you're reasonably sure it will work (due to testing the code on smaller inputs).

 ## double_link_stats_simple
 Instead of analyzing single links, let's look at double links.
 That is, pages A and C that are connected through many pages B where there is a link